Effects of the December 2022 North American blizzard in New York

-In late December 2022, a winter storm caused devastating impacts in the state of New York, particularly for the Buffalo metropolitan area.
+In late December 2022, a blizzard caused devastating impacts in the state of New York, particularly for the Buffalo metropolitan area.

 Background

 On December 21, a winter storm formed in the Rocky Mountains, triggering record temperature drops in the region.
 Early on December 23, the storm reached New York.
 Across the Buffalo metropolitan area, the difference between the water temperature and air temperature triggered lake-effect snow for several days.
 Despite rain falling in the early morning hours on the 23rd in the Buffalo area, it quickly turned to snow, as wind speeds exceeded 60 mph.
 The blizzard lasted until the morning of December 26.
 The snow in Buffalo finally stopped late on December 27.

 Impact

 Western New York

 The blizzard's intense wind gusts blowing over the warm waters of Lake Erie triggered record lake-effect snow to Buffalo, New York, which at first fell as rain but later converted to snow and accumulated to 56.5 in over 5 days in Snyder adjacent to Buffalo, ending on December 27.
 At Buffalo Niagara International Airport, snowfall was 22.3 in on December 23, 17.9 in on December 24, 2.8 in on December 25, 7.3 in on December 26 and 1.6 in on December 27, for a total of 51.9 in.
 The snow total on December 23 also broke a daily record.
 To the north, Niagara Falls received 18.9 in of snowfall over the period.
 Buffalo experienced zero visibility/complete whiteout conditions from 9 a.m. on December 23 until 1 a.m. on December 25 and again from 5 a.m. until 7 a.m. on December 26.
 Buffalo's 37.5 consecutive hours of blizzard conditions was the longest blizzard in the city's history, as well as the longest blizzard of any city below 5000 ft in the United States.
 Lasting nearly two full days, Buffalo's first blizzard since January 6, 2014 (as defined by the National Weather Service) forced snow into massive drifts, shuttering the city and leaving hundreds stranded.
 Winds in Buffalo gusted over 45 mph for more than 24 consecutive hours and between 9 a.m. and 3 p.m. on December 23, winds exceeded 60 mph every hour.
 The highest reported winds in Buffalo were 79 mph.
 The blizzard also deposited high lake-effect snowfall amounts on the shores of Lake Ontario, with Henderson Harbor, near Watertown, recording 40.8 in with the Watertown area experiencing blizzard conditions for parts of December 23, 24 and 25.
 During the storm, wind chills in the Buffalo area dipped as low as -30 F.